Biotifx® Market Case Study: Lagoons

 - Capitol upgrades will require ongoing maintenance and personnel costs

-Biotifx™ products offer a viable alternative to capital expansion and can greatly reduce the need for dredging.
-The products consists of a blend of Bacillus bacteria, along with an combination other synergistic compounds, which is added directly to the lagoon. .
+Biotifx® products offer a viable alternative to capital expansion and can greatly reduce the need for dredging.
+The products consists of a blend of Bacillus bacteria, along with an combination of other synergistic compounds, which is added directly to the lagoon.
 Through the process of bioaugmentation the products will improve water treatment efficiency while digesting accumulated sludge.
-Products are applied on a continuous basis for as long as results are desired.
-Application of products requires little handling, limited storage space, and no capital investment resulting in a large ROI.
+The products are applied on a continuous basis for as long as results are desired.
+The application of products requires little handling, limited storage space, and no capital investment resulting in a large ROI.